ezcatdb/clinicalcorpus-guidelines/_entity/Disease.md

 </div>

-The following words, which indicate the ambiguous degree/state of disease, will be excluded from this entity.
+The following words, which indicate the ambiguous degree/state of disease, are currently excluded from this entity, although they should be considered.
 - advanced
 - severe